 Did Ramesses III die in a successful assassination attempt in a harem conspiracy instigated by his own wife?
-And how was one of the chief conspirators (his son Pentawer) punished?
-Recent anthropological, forensic, radiological and genetic analyses conducted on 3000+ year-old mummies may provide the answers.
+And, how did they punish one of the chief conspirators, his son Pentawer?
+Recent anthropological, forensic and genetic analyses conducted on 3000+ year-old mummies may provide the answers.

-Usimare Ramesses III was the second Pharaoh of the Twentieth Dynasty, ruling Egypt for 31 years from 1186 – 1155 BC.
-He had three known wives (Iset Ta-Hemdjert, Tyti and Tiye) and multiple children.
+Usimare Ramesses III was the second Pharaoh of the Twentieth Dynasty.
+He ruled Egypt for 31 years from 1186 – 1155 BC.
+Ramessess III had three known wives (Iset Ta-Hemdjert, Tyti and Tiye) and multiple children.

-During his reign, constant war and severe famine plagued Egypt, leading to a decline in the Egyptian political and economic power, and the eventual collapse of the Twentieth dynasty.
-It was this political and economical turmoil that contributed to the assassination of Ramesses III.
-And the culprit was rumoured to be his very own wife – Queen Tiye.
+During his reign, constant war and severe famine plagued Egypt, which diminished the Egyptian political and economical power, leading to the eventual collapse of the Twentieth dynasty.

 The harem conspiracy

 Tiye was only a secondary wife to the Pharaoh.
 It was she who instigated a royal harem conspiracy in an attempt to gain the throne for her own son Pentawer.

 The economic unrest of Egypt meant Tiye had no trouble enlisting a number of top officials, including the royal physician and court magician, to conjure black magic to help with her plot.

 Ramesses III was to be the main target of the plot.
 The plan was to kill Ramesses III inside the harem, followed by a revolt outside.

 While it appears that the conspirators were successful in the murder of the Pharaoh, they failed to eliminate his chosen successor and eldest son, Ramesses IV (the son of Queen Tyti).